csgo-league/csgo-league-bot/README.md

     Optionally you may set these environment variables another way.

-6. Apply the database migrations by running the migration script `migrate.py`.
+6. Apply the database migrations by running `python3 migrate.py up`.

 7. Run the launcher Python script, `launcher.py`.